 Some research suggests that consuming a moderate amount of alcohol prior to a carb-heavy meal can lead to a blunted glucose spike in comparison to the same meal eaten without alcohol.
 One study in 63 healthy postmenopausal women found that consumption of 30g of alcohol per day (equivalent to 2 drinks) lowered postprandial glycemia by 16-37%.
 This is likely due to an acute increase in insulin sensitivity, which allows for glucose to be easily transported into cells and may lower blood glucose levels.

 All of this will depend on the type of alcohol consumed, and the other ingredients present, like a mixer in a cocktail.

 The impact of alcohol on blood glucose differs if the body is in a fasted or ketogenic state.
-In a fasted state, the body contains less stored glucose in the liver and muscles in the form of glycogen.
+In a fasted state, the body contains less stored glucose in the liver and muscles as glycogen.
 When the liver recognizes that glucose levels are low, it stimulates gluconeogenesis to produce new glucose — however, alcohol inhibits this process.
 This can result in lower-than-normal glucose levels and, in extreme cases, a hypoglycemic event.

 It’s commonly understood that a night of drinking can negatively impact your energy levels and mood the following day.
 This may even be the case with moderate alcohol consumption.
 Research suggests that there’s a strong association between alcohol consumption and sleep disruption through multiple mechanisms.
 Alcohol has been linked to difficulty falling asleep, circadian rhythm abnormalities, and insufficient sleep duration.
 One study found that a moderate dose of alcohol in the evening suppressed melatonin production by 15% and 19% when measured at 140 and 190 minutes after alcohol consumption, respectively.